Tom Wyatt: Politics

 In 2011, Wyatt joined a steering committee which was established on the Capricorn Coast to review the controversial amalgamation of Livingstone Shire, Mount Morgan Shire, and Fitzroy Shire with Rockhampton City Council in 2008.

-Prior to the 2012 local government elections, Wyatt was touted as a possible Rockhampton Region mayoral candidate to potentially run against the council's inaugural mayor Brad Carter.
-However, Wyatt later confirmed he wouldn't run for mayor, but would instead run as a candidate for the Capricorn Coast-based Division 2 position.
+Prior to the 2012 local government elections, Wyatt was touted as a possible Rockhampton Region mayoral candidate to potentially run against the council's inaugural mayor, Brad Carter.
+However, Wyatt later confirmed he would not run for mayor but would instead run as a candidate for the Capricorn Coast-based Division 2 position.
 Wyatt was successful in his bid, beating incumbent Brett Svendsen and commenced serving as the Division 2 councillor under the newly elected Rockhampton Region mayor, Margaret Strelow, a former mayor of Rockhampton City Council.

 During Wyatt's term as a councillor with Rockhampton Regional Council, the former Livingstone Shire campaigned hard to de-amalgamate in an attempt to resurrect the former council.
 Wyatt indicated that if Livingstone Shire Council was resurrected, he would be keen to run as a councillor with that council.
 In a letter published in The Morning Bulletin, former state MP for Keppel Paul Hoolihan controversially claimed Wyatt was not eligible to do so as he resided in the Rockhampton suburb of Parkhurst.
 Wyatt denied that he lived in Parkhurst, but said he did stay at his partner's address on Monday and Tuesday evenings prior to council meetings at City Hall to avoid the 35-minute morning commute from his Kinka Beach property.

 After the successful de-amalgamation campaign in which 57% of residents in the former Livingstone Shire voted to split from the Rockhampton Region, Wyatt expressed interest in standing as a mayoral candidate for the regenerated local government area.
 However, he ultimately endorsed former Livingstone mayor Bill Ludwig who was elected to the position.

 Wyatt served as a Livingstone Shire councillor until 2020 when he decided not to stand as a candidate at the local government elections in March 2020.